aaravamudan2014/Akshay-Aravamudan/README.md

 <h3 id="Upcoming-works">Upcoming works</h3>
 <ul>
-  <li>Aravamudan, A., Zhang, X., & Anagnostopoulos, G. C. (2022).
-A dynamic popularity prediction model
-    using hybrid survival processes.
-[To be submitted January 2022 to KDD].</li>
   <li>Zhang, X., Aravamudan, A., & Anagnostopoulos, G. C. (2022).
 Predicting software vulnerability
     exploits from social media confabulations.
-[To be submitted on January 2022 to IEEE Transactions on Dependable and Secure Computing].</li>
+[To be submitted on to IEEE Transactions on Dependable and Secure Computing].</li>
 </ul>